 In the Dunsmuir decision, the Supreme Court of Canada wrote at length about the need for judges to not substitute their own thinking in place of subject matter experts practicing in their specialized fields of adjudication.

-It’s hard to fathom any Superior Court judge who would agree with any claim by City Council that Dr. Krushelnicki’s decision making is not grounded in knowledge of the subject matter, and that it is not reasonable.
+It’s hard to fathom any Superior Court judge who would agree with any claim that Dr. Krushelnicki’s decision making is not grounded in knowledge of the subject matter, and that it is not reasonable.

 Reasonableness of Decision